spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Go (`golang`)

-Go section is shown only in directories that contain `Godeps`, `glide.yaml`, any other file with `.go` extension, or when current directory is in the Go workspace defined in `$GOPATH`.
+Go section is shown only in directories that contain `go.mod`, `Godeps`, `glide.yaml`, any other file with `.go` extension, or when current directory is in the Go workspace defined in `$GOPATH`.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |